Unifying Global and Near-Context Biasing in a Single Trie Pass

 Accuracy is calculated in a binary manner: ``yes'' -- when the NE is completely recognized correctly, ``no'' -- when at least one error occurs within the NE.
-For evaluation on Earnings21, we use the \textit{fstalign tool}\footnote{Provided by authors of~\cite{delrio2021earnings21} as the dataset references are in a special NLP-format: \url{https://github.com/revdotcom/fstalign}} and for NEs we used only ``PERSON'' and ``ORG'' categories.
+For NE-A results with KB and WL-3gramLM+KB experiments and the WER results with WL-3gramLM+KB experiments, we also report statistical significance tests against the baseline (BeamS).
+For WER evaluation on Earnings21, we use the \textit{fstalign tool}\footnote{Provided by authors of~\cite{delrio2021earnings21} as the dataset references are in a special NLP-format: \url{https://github.com/revdotcom/fstalign}} and for NE accuracy we used only ``PERSON'' and ``ORG'' categories.
 To evaluate OOV performance, we measured the recognition accuracy of OOV-NEs for German and French, as their datasets have the highest numbers of OOV-NEs (see the last column in Tab.~\ref{tab:test_sets}).

 As fast and flexible context integration is critical in many practical scenarios, we include an estimate of decoding time using the \textit{inverse real-time factor (RTFX)}, which is the ratio between the length of the processed audio and the decoding time.
 RTFX is measured on the DefinedAI test set with one RTX 3090 GPU.